compufox/remote-rename/README.md

 ## Build

-clone the repo, and run `make` in the directory
+clone the repo, and run `make` in the directory (assuming you already have a lisp installed)

 ## Usage